Handling Milking Centre Washwater

-Seed the treatment trench area to grass, and fence it to prevent heavy traffic and livestock from damaging the system.
-Remove all water-loving trees, such as willow, soft maple, elm and poplar for a distance of 30 m from the treatment trench area.
-Remove other trees and shrubs if they are within 15 m of the treatment trench.
+Seed the treatment trench area with grass, and fence it to prevent heavy traffic and livestock from damaging the system.
+Remove all water-loving trees, such as willow, soft maple, elm and poplar within 30m of the treatment trench area.
+Remove other trees and shrubs within 15m of the treatment trench.

 The disposal field includes distribution piping and treatment trenches.
-Use connecting pipe from the sediment tank to the distribution pipes in the treatment trenches.
+Use connecting pipe between the sediment tank and the distribution pipes in the treatment trenches.
 If the connecting pipe must go under a roadway, replace it with galvanized steel pipe to prevent damage due to heavy vehicles or frost.

 Make the sediment tank and treatment bed large enough to accommodate any future herd expansion.
-Have a licensed engineer/contractor knowledgeable in milking centre washwater disposal systems install the treatment system.
+Have a licensed engineer/contractor who understands milking centre washwater disposal systems install the treatment system.

 Never dispose of waste milk, milk from treated cows or waste colostrum through the sediment tank and treatment trench system.
 This system is not designed to "treat" milk.
 In the event of a milk spill, pump out the sediment tank and properly dispose of the material immediately.

-Collect the first 1015 L of the first rinse cycle, composed of a high percentage of milk, before it enters the sediment tank and treatment trench system.
+Collect the first 10-15 L of the first rinse cycle before it enters the sediment tank and treatment trench system.
+This washwater contains a high percentage of milk.
 Even a small amount of milk going down the drain every day will eventually plug the system.
 One method of disposing of this first rinse is to feed it to calves.
-There is not enough milk in this rinse water to contribute significantly to the nutritional requirements of young calves, but it can be fed to older calves, already weaned, or used as the liquid to reconstitute milk replacers.
+There is not enough milk in this rinse water to contribute significantly to the nutritional requirements of young calves, but it can be fed to older calves that are already weaned, or it can be used as the liquid to reconstitute milk replacers.
 For calves one month of age, add the first rinse to milk to provide additional liquids.

 If this system is used to treat water from a milking parlour, do not wash manure from the parlour into the sediment tank, as this could completely fill the system with solids in a week or less.
 Shovel all manure solids into manure alleys or gutters of adjoining barns before washing walls and floors into the washwater system.
 To wash solids from the milking parlour through the floor drain system, connect the system to a liquid manure storage tank and not to the sediment tank and treatment trench system.